 Are you looking to make more with your mayonnaise?
 Do you have a jar of mayonnaise and want some ideas of how to use it?
 Or maybe you just made some of your very own homemade mayonnaise and you can’t wait to find more uses for it?

 Either way, keep reading.
-You’ll find five dressings, dips, or spreads that can be made using mayonnaise as a base, just by adding simple ingredients you likely already have.
+You’ll find five dressings, dips, and spreads that can be made using mayonnaise as a base, just by adding simple ingredients you likely already have.

 Freedom in Cooking